Home » Glossary » Railroad Cars

 Flatcar

-Transports: Pipe, rail, steel plate, machinery, steel beams, tractors, military vehicles, lumber, poles and logs.
+Pipe, rail, steel plate, machinery, steel beams, tractors, military vehicles, lumber, poles, and logs.

 Gondola

-Transports: Heavy bulk commodities including scrap metal, aggregates, logs, lumber, steel, sand, copper, and iron ore.
+Heavy bulk commodities such as scrap metal, aggregates, logs, lumber, steel, sand, copper, and iron ore.

 Gondola Railcar